 Chicago Run Job Opportunities

-Founded in 2007, Chicago Run is a nonprofit organization that implements and supports physical activity programs for children and youth in the Chicago Public Schools.
-All programs emphasize fitness, cross-community relationship building, youth leadership, and fitness.
+Founded in 2007, Chicago Run is a nonprofit organization that implements and supports running programs for children and youth in the Chicago Public Schools.
 The organization’s mission is to promote the health and wellness of Chicago children through innovative, engaging, and sustainable youth running programs.
 The vision of Chicago Run is to enhance the health and well-being of every child in Chicago through running.
 Chicago Run currently serves over 17,000 students in 44 schools in 30 diverse communities throughout Chicago.
-Approximately 86% of Chicago Run participants qualify for the federal free/reduced lunch program.
+Approximately 84% of Chicago Run participants qualify for the federal free/reduced lunch program.

 Roles and Responsibilities